pierre-rouleau/tab-based-indent/README.rst

 Then activate ``tbindent-mode`` manually with::

    M-x tbindent-mode

-If there is no discrepancy between the indentation control variable and ``tab-width`` value, tbindent-mode activates and modifies the indentation rendering to match your specifications.
-If there is a discrepancy tbindent-mode prints a message asking you to execute a command to set the buffer local value of ``tab-width`` to a specific value.
-Do this and try again.

 Make modifications to the file.
 Save the changes.
 Diff your modifications to the files to see that the indentation of your modifications conform to the